General Policy. Hendrix

 When a final decision on the case has been reached, the

-Research Integrity Officer will notify both the respondent and the
+Research Integrity Officer notifies both the respondent and the

 whistleblower in writing.
 In addition, the

-Deciding Official will determine whether law enforcement agencies, professional
+Deciding Official determines whether law enforcement agencies, professional

 societies, professional licensing boards, editors of journals in which